fedeghigo/Credit-Risk.Machine-learning-application./README.md

 -Lda
 -Random Forest

-on the other side the code for the web application Streamlit, that is deployed on internet with Heroku, web link: https://creditscoring-ml-thesis.herokuapp.com/
+on the other side the code for the web application Streamlit, that is deployed on internet with Heroku

+web link: https://creditscoring-ml-thesis.herokuapp.com/

 the file: